PostHog/posthog.com/contents/blog/aruba-hackathon.md

 - **Team Arubug:** Tiina Turban, Simon Fisher, Paul D'Ambra, Cameron DeLeone, and Cory Watilo

-Our amazing, direct-to-an-engineer support has anecdotally been a big reason why people love us.
-But there's a couple of inefficiencies we've been running into especially as we grow
+Anecdotally, our direct-to-an-engineer support is a big reason why people love us.
+But we've run into a few of inefficiencies as we've grown, such as:

-- lack the context a support hero or engineer needs to fix it,
+- Support requests that lack the context an engineer needs to fix it
-  - furthermore we have session recordings, why are we wasting time trying to repro instead of just checking out the session recordings.
-- lack of ability to see trends/aggregated info about support requests
+- Lack of trends and aggregated info about support requests
-- too many places for support requests to come in which makes doing support confusing and prioritising hard.
+- Difficulty managing multiple sources for support requests

 Enter team Arubug, who decided there had to be a better way.